top of page

 Research shows that early sensory experiences shape brain architecture.
 Interactive books provide rich, varied input that encourages active exploration, which is essential for healthy brain growth.

-Encouraging Early Literacy and Communication for parents and early educators
+Encouraging Early Literacy and Communication

 Interactive books often include simple stories, rhymes, and repetitive phrases that invite participation.
 This encourages toddlers to imitate sounds, repeat words, and engage in back-and-forth communication.
 The interactive elements make reading a shared activity between adult and child, which strengthens social bonds and language skills.